agiliopadua/compute_fep/examples/CH4hyd/README.md

 * `fep10` -- Calculation using FEP, multi-stage deletion of a methane molecule.
 Results in `fep10.lmp`

-* `fdti01` -- Calculation using FDTI, creation of a methane molecule.
+* `fdti01` -- Calculation using TI/FDTI, creation of a methane
+  molecule.
 Results in `fdti01.lmp`

-* `fdti10` -- Calculation using FDTI, deletion a methane
+* `fdti10` -- Calculation using TI/FDTI, deletion a methane
   molecule.
 Results in `fdti10.lmp`

 The free-energy profiles can be observed by plotting the values in the third column of the results files.
-The Python scripts `fep.py` and `fdti.py` found in the `tools` directory can be used to calculate the free-energy differences corresponding to the above transformations:
+The Python scripts `fep.py`, `nti.py` and `fdti.py` found in the `tools` directory can be used to calculate the free-energy differences corresponding to the above transformations:

+    fep.py 300 < fep01.lmp

+    fep.py 300 < fep10.lmp

+    nti.py 300 0.002 < fdti01.lmp

+    nti.py 300 0.002 < fdti10.lmp

     fdti.py 300 0.002 < fdti01.lmp

     fdti.py 300 0.002 < fdti10.lmp

-    fep.py 300 < fep01.lmp

-    fep.py 300 < fep10.lmp

 The outputs are in kcal/mol and can be compared with the experimental value of 2.0 kcal/mol, or with a simulation value from the literature obtained with the same force field models used here: 2.27 kcal/mol [MR Shirts, VS Pande, J Chem Phys 122 (2005) 134508].

 These example calculations are for tutorial purposes only.
-The results may not be of research quality (not enough sampling, no evaluation of ideal-gas contributions, etc.)
+The results may not be of research quality (not enough sampling, size of the step in lambda or of the delta for numerical derivative not optimized, no evaluation of ideal-gas contributions, etc.)